energicryptocurrency/go-energi/energi/consensus/readme.md

 ![difficulty adjustment chart](doc/diffv2.png)

+### Constant values as used in the algorithm

+- K = 10

+- M = 1.005 -

+- Target Block Gap = 60 seconds

+- Maximum difficulty drop time difference =
+  -30 (or 30 seconds after the block target)

+- Maximum difficulty rise multiplier per block => 1.005^60 = 1.348850153 (
+  increases to 130%)

+- Minimum difficulty drop multiplier per block => 1.005^-30 = 0.86102973 (drops to
+  80%)

 ## How Difficulty of the next block is obtained

 1. An [Exponential Moving Average](doc/ema.md) of `K` blocks time differences is